 It is further interesting to note the position and predominance of the topics that directly reference climate issues: climate change mitigation (#18) and GHG emissions (#10).
 The former is strongly connected to urban form (#6), planning and governance (#1), and policy instruments (#17), but remains relatively abstracted from specific transportation options, waste management, and the buildings literature (although the latter is indeed correlated with building energy performance).
 This likely reflects a range of competing discourses and priorities in these research areas: for instance, traffic congestion and cost-efficiency in the case of transportation, public health concerns in the case of active travel (#8), or thermal comfort in the case of buildings.

 Using a compiled set of references from the IPCC AR5 Working Group III Report, we are able to assess its coverage of the urban mitigation literature identified here.
-This coverage extends to a total of 111 direct citations, out of 9,328 references in the report – a surprisingly low number.
-While our set of urban mitigation documents is by no means comprehensive, this analysis does suggest a predominant focus of the AR5 chapters on documents that are clearly designated as mitigation focused, related to urban form, building energy consumption, public transportation, or active travel (SI text Fig 2).
+This coverage extends to a total of 111 direct citations, out of 9,328 references in the report.
+While this might be considered a surprisingly low number, it is important to understand that the scope of the relevant chapter with its 354 references was much broader and included many issues that were not queried here.
+This analysis does suggest a predominant focus of the AR5 chapters on documents that are clearly designated as mitigation focused, related to urban form, building energy consumption, public transportation, or active travel (SI text Fig 2).
 Waste management and congestion charges are relatively minor topics in the IPCC reference set, while car parking is entirely absent.

-Finally, and related to the timescale discussion raised early in this article (Figure 1), we perform a simple search on the document abstracts to identify years that are associated with projections or scenarios (within the range 2020-2100).
+Finally, and related to the timescale discussion raised early in this article (Figure 1), we perform a simple search on the document abstracts to identify years that are associated with projections or scenarios (extracting any 4 digit integer within the range 2020-2100).
 Where sufficient data is available, the average timescales ranged between 2020 and 2040, increasing to the upper end of this range for the topic cluster on urban form and planning and governance, and decreasing towards 2020 for waste management, building energy performance, and e-Vehicles.
 The sparse timescales beyond 2050 suggest little in the way of medium and long-term planning relevant for 1.5°C mitigation pathways.

 [1 Paragraph on the boundaries to sustainability via the infrastructure nexus, in particular water]